Students’ Rights and Responsibilities

 - Conduct themselves in a respectful and professional manner.
 Issues of student conduct are automatically reported to the Division of Student Affairs;

-- Students are responsible for informing Disability Resources of any issues with accommodations, faculty, or campus accessibility.
+- Students are responsible for informing the Office of Accessible Education of any issues with accommodations, faculty, or campus accessibility.

 - Carefully review documentation of disabilities and all requests for accommodation;